Key LeT Figure Yousaf Afridi Killed In Pakistan

 - Afridi was a close associate of Mumbai terror attack mastermind Hafiz Saeed.

-- Unidentified gunmen opened fire on Afridi in Landi Kotal, resulting in his immediate death.
+- The incident occurred in Landi Kotal, with unknown assailants opening fire on Afridi.

-- No group has claimed responsibility for the attack on the LeT leader.
+- Afridi reportedly played a role in recruitment and coordination of LeT activities in Khyber Pakhtunkhwa.

-- The incident has sparked anger in the area, prompting an investigation by local authorities.
+- The killing has sparked anger in the area, prompting an investigation by local authorities.

-Sheikh Yousaf Afridi, a key Lashkar-e-Taiba (LeT) figure and a close associate of the Mumbai terror attack mastermind Hafiz Saeed, was shot dead by unidentified gunmen in Pakistan's Khyber Pakhtunkhwa, police said on Monday.
+Sheikh Yousaf Afridi, a key Lashkar-e-Taiba (LeT) figure and a close associate of the Mumbai terror attack mastermind Hafiz Saeed, was shot dead by unidentified gunmen in Pakistan's Khyber Pakhtunkhwa, police said.

-The incident took place in Landi Kotal in the Khyber region, some 250 kms from Islamabad, the capital of Pakistan.
+The incident took place on Sunday in Landi Kotal in the Khyber region, some 250 kms from Islamabad, the capital of Pakistan.

 Details of the Attack on LeT Leader

-A source in the police told PTI that unknown armed assailants opened indiscriminate fire on Afridi, resulting in his death on the spot.
+A source in the police told PTI on Monday that unknown armed assailants opened indiscriminate fire on Afridi, resulting in his death on the spot.

 No group has claimed responsibility for the attack.